Agoric/safe-modules/PURITY_CHECKER_RULES.md

 We will go even more conservative - If `foo.x = <anything>`, then we say `foo` is not purifiable.

    * Property lookup `foo.x` - not a purifiable expression.
 Same issue as with method calls.
 We may try to make this purifiable later, but we'd have to be very cautious.

    * If you just do `foo.x` in the module, does that make `foo` itself no longer purifiable?
 I think the answer is yes.
 Just property lookup can cause side effects, and it would take a deep analysis to be able guarantee that it isn't causing side effects.

-   * Implicit coercions - if you have an expression like x + y, that expression might cause the toString() or valueOf() method of x or y to be invoked.
+   * Implicit coercions - if you have an expression like `x + y`, that expression might cause the toString() or valueOf() method of x or y to be invoked.
 Those could cause side effects and that could be before the purifiable things are hardened.
 In order for an object literal to be considered purifiable, we will start off saying that it doesn't have a toString or valueOf method.
 Later we can relax it, but for now we need to say those make it not purifiable.

    * Weird new things to reject because too complicated - dynamic import expression, import.meta expression.
 If we see either of those in the module, we reject the whole module.
 Same thing with direct eval syntax - reject the whole module.

    * Rejected if there are var declarations, we are only processing let, const, function and class.

    * Temporal dead zone - In JavaScript a variable can be accessed before it is initialized.

 ```js
 {